Do I Need A New Roof?

 Indoor Roof Inspection

-- Sagging decking between the rafters.
-If the decking is sagging or deteriorating, the decking will also require replacement when a new roof is installed.
+- Sagging decking between the rafters in your attic.
+If the decking is sagging or deteriorating, the decking will also need replacement when a new roof is installed.

-Outside light that can be seen through the roof.
-This may be common (and not a problem) on shake roofs, since the wooden shakes will swell during the wet months, effectively preventing any leaks.
+- Outside light that can bee seen through the roof.
+For shake roofs, this may be normal (and not a problem) as shake roofs absorb water during wet months, effectively preventing leaks.

-Signs of leaking in the attic (dark spots in the wood, especially around vents, chimneys, and other holes to the roof).
+- Signs of leaks in the attic (dark spots on wood, especially around vents, chimneys and anything else that may have made a hole in the roof).

-Test dark spots in the wood to decide if they are old or current problems.
-If the spot is still wet, or if it is soft (test with a screwdriver), the spot is a current problem.
-If the spot is dry and hard, it is most likely an old problem that has been fixed.
+- Test any dark spots to decide if they are current problems or old problems already fixed.
+If the spot is wet or soft (test by poking with a screwdriver) it’s a current problem, if it’s dry and hard it’s likely leftover from a previous issue that has been fixed.